CHILD ARRANGEMENTS ORDERS

 Jane is experienced in dealing with cases, involving high conflict parental disputes.
 She is regularly instructed in cases involving parental alienation and persistent failure to comply.
 Her caseload includes allegations of alcohol/substance misuse and addiction, neglect, isolation (of parent and/or child), physical, emotional and sexual abuse, harassment, fabricated illness, extremism, mental health issues, missing children and emergency remedies.

-Jane represents heterosexual, same sex and transgender parents and she works hard to achieve the right outcome for their children.
+Jane cases concern heterosexual parents, same sex parents and transgender parents and she works hard to achieve the right outcome for their children.

 Jane is sometimes instructed at the outset and in other cases, her clients choose to instruct her when their case has been ongoing for some time e.g. for the fact finding hearing or for the final hearing.